Fourier-Mukai functors in the supported case: Introduction

 We are now ready to state our first main result.

-\begin{thm} Let $X_1$ be a quasi-projective scheme containing a projective subscheme $Z_1$ such that $\ko_{iZ_1}\in\Dp(X_1)$, for all $i>0$, and let $X_2$ be a separated scheme of finite type over the base field $\K$ with a subscheme $Z_2$ which is proper over $\K$.
+\begin{thm} Let $X_1$ be a quasi-projective scheme containing a projective subscheme $Z_1$ such that $\ko_{iZ_1}\in\Dp(X_1)$, for all $i>0$, and let $X_2$ be a separated scheme of finite type over the base field $\K$ with a closed subscheme $Z_2$.
 Let

 be an exact functor.

 If $\fun{F}$ satisfies $\Cc$, then there exist $\ke\in\Db_{Z_1\times Z_2}(\Qcoh(X_1\times X_2))$ and an isomorphism of functors $\fun{F}\iso\FMS{\ke}$.
 Moreover, if $X_i$ is smooth quasi-projective, for $i=1,2$, and $\K$ is perfect, then $\ke$ is unique up to isomorphism. \end{thm}